Jeaniel87/Jeaniel87/README.md

 Skilled in SAS, SQL, Python, Excel advanced, Tableau, and Power BI to provide actionable insights and solve business problems.

-- ⚡ Fun fact:
---> I love music.
-I play drum, piano, and guitar.
+- Hobbies & Interests:

---> I like reading, going to the gym, and cooking
+  I like reading
+  Member of Toastmasters International
+  **Music:** Playing piano and guitar (always learning new songs!)

+*